How ACH Payment Processing Works and Its Better Alternative

 1. Select an ACH payment processor

 The first step is to select a provider that can support ACH payments.
-If you already have an existing payment processor, it’s worth checking they offer ACH services.
-This way, you can keep all your payment needs under one roof.
+If you already have an existing payment processor, it’s worth confirming that they offer ACH services.
+This way, a single provider can satisfy all your payment needs.

-If you decide to shop around, you can look into the vendors and providers.
+If you decide to shop around, look into multiple vendors and providers.

 - Payment processing platforms.
-Companies such as Stax by Fattmerchant and Stripe offer ACH services in addition to credit card processing.
+Companies such as Payment Depot, Stax, and Stripe offer ACH services in addition to credit card processing.

 - Your bank.
-Check with your banker and ask if they support ACH.
-Most financial institutions, including U.S. Bank and Chase, offer ACH as part of their business banking offerings.
+Check with your banker and ask if they support ACH transfers Most financial institutions, including U.S. Bank and Chase, offer ACH as part of their business banking offerings.

 - Financial services software.
 Your accounting, bookkeeping, or invoicing software may also have features that support ACH payments.
 For instance, QuickBooks has built-in capabilities for accepting ACH transfers and eChecks.

 Whichever option you choose, remember that ACH processing isn’t free.
 The good news is that the fees are typically minimal.
-QuickBooks, for example, charges 1% with a maximum cost of $10.
+QuickBooks, for example, charges 1% with a maximum cost of $10 (for certain businesses).

-2. Set up your ACH tools and processes
+2. Setting up ACH transfer tools and procedures

 The next step is to establish the software and procedures for accepting ACH payments.
-The nuts and bolts of this step will vary depending on your provider, but the following tools are typically used to power ACH payments and transfers:
+The nuts and bolts of this step will vary depending on your provider.
+The following tools are typically used to power ACH payments and transfers:

 - A virtual terminal, which you can use to input the customer’s banking info.

-- An ecommerce website, which can provide a self-service platform for shoppers who’ll enter their banking information themselves.
+- An eCommerce website, which can provide a self-service platform for shoppers who’ll enter their own banking information.

-- ACH forms, which you’ll send to customers so you can get obtain their banking details.
+- ACH forms, which you’ll send to customers so you can obtain their banking details.

-If you have to pick one, credit card payments have the advantage.
-They’re widely adopted, transmit funds quickly, and provide merchants crucial payment protection.
+If you have to pick one payment method, credit card payments have the advantage.
+They’re widely adopted, transmit funds quickly, and provide merchants with crucial payment protection.
 That said, ACH payments are a wise addition to your payment methods, particularly if you need recurring billing.
-They make up for the long wait time with added revenue predictability.

 If you answer “yes” to any of the questions below, ACH payments might be a worthwhile addition: